xtianbong/mben6270/README.md

 If you have any questions, email jsandoval@wlu.ca.

 # Running Locally
 The following steps will help you set up the software required to run locally.

-<h2>Step 1</h2>
+##Step 1

 You need to clone the repository using git.
 You may already have git installed.
 To verify you have it installed, run the following command:
 ```